kordless/EvolveMCP/README.md

 ### What You CANNOT Do:
 - **Corporate Production**: Corporations cannot deploy this software in production environments or integrate it into commercial products without a separate license.
-- **Resell the Software**: You cannot sell EvolveMCP as a product or service.
+- **Resell the Software**: You cannot sell Gnosis Evolve as a product or service.
 - **Remove Attribution**: You must maintain all copyright and license notices.

 ### In Simple Terms:
-This license allows you as an individual to use EvolveMCP freely, even if it helps with your job.
+This license allows you as an individual to use Gnosis Evolve freely, even if it helps with your job.
 However, your employer (if it's a corporation) cannot officially deploy it in production systems or incorporate it into their products without obtaining proper licensing.

 This approach represents a fair attempt to balance open access with sustainable development in the rapidly evolving AI landscape.
 It envisions a future where human creativity, compassion, and embodied wisdom work in concert with the precision, scalability, and analytical power of artificial intelligence - a symbiotic relationship rather than an adversarial one.

-For complete details, please refer to the full [LICENSE.md](https://github.com/kordless/EvolveMCP/blob/main/LICENSE.md) file.
+For complete details, please refer to the full [LICENSE.md](https://github.com/kordless/gnosis-evolve/blob/main/LICENSE.md) file.